owikle/topicmodeling/content/0-intro.md

 {% capture text %}
 **Activity: Clean Your Text With Regular Expressions**
 1. Open walden.txt in Visual Studio Code (if you've misplaced it you can also download it here: <a href="../data/walden.txt">walden.txt</a>)
+2. Delete the front matter
-2. Click on `Edit > Find` (`cmd + F` on mac or `ctl + F` on pc) to open a search box, which should appear in the top right-hand corner of your window in Visual Studio Code
+3. Click on `Edit > Find` (`cmd + F` on mac or `ctl + F` on pc) to open a search box, which should appear in the top right-hand corner of your window in Visual Studio Code
-3. On the right side of the search box, you'll see a button with this symbol: `.*`.
+4. On the right side of the search box, you'll see a button with this symbol: `.*`.
 If you hover over this button, the phrase `Use Regular Expression` appears.
 Click on this button

 {% include figure.html img="regex1.jpg" alt="vs code search" caption="Search Box in VS Code" width="100%" %}